thesp0nge/dawnscanner/Roadmap.md

 * add ruby\_parser dependency
 * support sinatra application controllers parsing for XSS
 * grepping views for XSS attempts (rails)
+* Fix issue #1.
+You can read more about it in TODO.md

 ## Version 0.80